Skip to content ↓

 Maths

-• In Reception, we follow the White Rose Maths Scheme of work and the children are taught through whole class inputs and adult led sessions.
-This scheme promotes the teaching of a broad and balanced curriculum, where the importance of understanding number is valued, alongside teaching about shapes, measures and patterns.
+• In Reception, we follow the NCETM Scheme of work and the children are taught through whole class inputs and adult led sessions.
+This scheme promotes the teaching of a broad and balanced curriculum, where the importance of understanding number is valued, alongside teaching about shapes, measures and patterns using White Rose.

 • We recognise the importance of using and applying mathematical skills.
 Every day, we teach a short session, where we practise specific mathematical skills, revisit previous learning and address misconceptions.